stefanp312/LEDcube/README.md

 > Each "x" represents a column of LEDs which would share a common voltage source (anode).
 >All of these LEDs would share a common ground (cathode).

 Going from 64 output pins to 20 is a huge upgrade.
 However, we could do better.
 Using two 8-bit shift registers we were able to decrease that number to just 3.
-We chained the shift registers so that using a clock, data and latch pin we were alble to control 16 outputs.
+We chained the shift registers so that using a clock, data and latch pin we were able to control 16 outputs.

 > Shift registers are a type of integrated circuit (IC) that are used to transform serial data into parallel data.
 They can be thought of as a storage tank that uses one main pipeline (data pin) to let 1 bit of data per clock cycle (clock pin).
 When the tank is full (latch pin), the tank releases all the data down multiple pipelines (output pins).